 All business owners are required to register their business.
-You may also want to enrol in courses which will grant you a professional qualification upon completion.
-Cleaning products and processes can be dangerous so you may wish or need to consider training around health and safety, the handling of hazardous substances and infection control.
-If you or your employees will be working solo, extra training on lone working may also be useful.
+You may also want to enrol in courses that will grant you a professional qualification upon completion.
+Cleaning products and processes can be dangerous, so you may wish or need to consider training around health and safety, the handling of hazardous substances and infection control.
+If you or your employees will be working solo, extra training on solo working may also be useful.

 Another thing to think about: When you or your staff enter a client’s home or office, your cleaning business becomes responsible for their belongings.
 Insurance coverage can protect you from unforeseen damages and financial loss that may occur while on the job.
 Here are a few insurance options to consider:

 Public liability insurance covers accidental damage that can occur on a customer’s property.